 Fixed income investment is often the first choice for many who want to invest conservatively.
 With a stable and predictable income, investors can just sit back and let their money earn passively.
 While safer than many other investments out there, fixed income investments are not immune to risks.

-Fixed-income investment is where investors are paid a fixed interest until its maturity date.
+Fixed income investment strategy is where investors are paid a fixed interest until its maturity date.
 After maturity, investors receive the principal amount they invested.
-Fixed income investments are often debt instruments, where the borrowers issue them to finance their operations, and investors buy the instruments to receive a monthly fixed income.
+Fixed income investments are often debt instruments, where the borrowers issue them to finance their operations, and investors buy the fixed income instruments to receive a monthly fixed income.
 The interest amount does not rely on the profit or loss of the operation, unlike equities - where the income is variable and dependent on surplus/loss.
-Investors of fixed income instruments are often the first creditors in line to be paid when the borrowers face insolvency.
+Fixed income investor are often the first creditors in line to be paid when the borrowers face insolvency.

 Fixed-income investment is not only for conservative investors but also for people who want to diversify their portfolios.
 Portfolio diversification between fixed income and equities balances the return with risks.

 Some of the most common examples of fixed-income investments are:

 The benefits of fixed income depend on the asset itself.
 The general benefit of most fixed income instruments is that they are relatively stable, and you will get your capital back for most of the assets.
 The following will explain the benefits of some of the fixed income instruments:

 The best fixed income investment depends on what your goal is.
 But of course, before you decide anything, it is good to check the pros and cons of each fixed income examples.